The Italian towns perfect for social distancing

 Here are 10 of the newest additions to Italy's coveted most beautiful small villages club, which just happen to be perfect for social distancing.

-Monteleone di Orvieto, Lazio
+Monteleone di Orvieto, Umbria

 Monteleone di Orvieto offers a fabulous view across the Apennine mountain range.